 Iterable projects provide two levels of metrics:

-- Campaign-level (specific to a campaign; covered in this article)
+- Campaign-level (specific to a campaign, as described in this article)

-- Aggregate-level (across multiple campaigns; covered in Viewing Aggregate Campaign Metrics)
+- Aggregate (across multiple campaigns, as described in Viewing Aggregate Campaign Metrics)

 Table of contents